 Note: This course is required for anyone seeking to volunteer or practice facilitation within the SeekHealing community.

-By completing this training, you’ll become part of a radically different addiction treatment program in Buncombe County, NC.
+By completing this training, you’ll become part of a radically different addiction treatment program.
 The disease of addiction shows up in individuals because it is first a disease of the community: a problem with how individuals within a group relate with one another.

 Through this training, we are “treating” addiction disease at the community level and you are a part of the treatment.
 Listening Training empowers human beings of all kinds to give each other the best and cheapest medicine available for treating addiction: connection.